SUNSET - A Sensor-fUsioN based semantic SegmEnTation exemplar for ROS-based self-adaptation: Evaluation

-To evaluate that \ourartifact{} implements valid behaviour for the defined uncertainties, we implement a managing system based on the MAPE-K loop \cite{kephart_vision_2003} with straightforward adaptations to the system and evaluate it on the metrics defined above.
-First, the managing system redeploys every node that sends data with a frequency lower than 1 Hz.
-Second, it performs a recalibration in the sensor fusion node as soon as the entropy of the segmentation model is bigger than 0.06 \,---\, one of four potential adaptations for high entropy.
 The results of our baseline are presented in \Cref{tab:sample-evaluation}.
-We present the results for running \ourartifact{} without any uncertainties and with uncertainties present the whole time (no outages) to show the best and worst possible IoU.
-The other metrics are not applicable here since there is no downtime and no managing system present that can be evaluated.
-The baseline ran every possible combination of uncertainties three times.
-By design it is not able to detect three out of four \textit{WARNING} uncertainties for \textit{S4} which results in a high standard deviation for the \ac{iou}.
-As it redeploys every node in which \textit{S1-3} is detected, $\#redeploy_u$ has a high value.
+In the first two rows, we present the results for running \ourartifact{} without any faults and with faults present the whole time (except outages, therefore no $t_{down}$) to show the best and worst possible \ac{iou}.
+The other metrics are not applicable here since there is no downtime and no managing system present that can be evaluated. \revtext{In every run one fault for self-healing (F1-3) and two faults for self-optimization (F4-5) are injected simultaneously.
+To ensure reproducibility, 54 scenarios were created containing every possible combination of these faults.} The last row shows the baseline that ran every scenario three times.
+By design the baseline is not able to detect three out of four faults for \textit{F4} which results in a high standard deviation for the \ac{iou}.
+As the baseline redeploys every node in which \textit{F1-3} is detected, $\#redeploy_u$ has a high value.